Jayesh-Karwande/Jayesh-Karwande.github.io/_posts/2016-02-24-markdown-common-elements.markdown

 ## Basic formatting

-This note **demonstrates** some of what [Markdown][1] is *capable of doing*.
+dis note **demonstrates** some of wat [Markdown][1] is *capable of doing*.

 And that's how to do it.

 {% highlight html %}
-This note **demonstrates** some of what [Markdown][some/link] is *capable of doing*.
+dis note **demonstrates** some of wat [Markdown][some/link] is *capable of doing*.
 {% endhighlight %}

 ---

 ## Headings

 There are six levels of headings.
-They correspond with the six levels of HTML headings.
-You've probably noticed them already in the page.
+They correspond with teh six levels of HTML headings.
+You've probably noticed them already in teh page.
 Each level down uses one more hash character.
 But we are using just 4 of them.

 # Headings can be small